To help prevent major public and environmental accidents, some premises are required by law to produce emergency plans to mitigate on site accidents.

 ‘Upper Tier’ sites must produce an emergency plan to mitigate on site accidents and also comply with various other health, safety and environmental regulations to ensure risks to people and the environment are very low.

 Depending on the nature of the substances on the site, upper tier COMAH sites have a duty to provide information to the public who live or work within an area known as a ‘public information zone’.
 The size of these zones is designated by the Health and Safety Executive and the information provided to the public in these zones include the hazards on-site, risks to people and the environment and what action the public should take if they are notified that an accident has occurred.

-There are eight upper tier COMAH sites in South Yorkshire:
+There are seven upper tier COMAH sites in South Yorkshire: